AllisonDing/ds_ml_agent_local_llm/README.md

 [NVIDIA Nemotron Nano-9B-v2](https://huggingface.co/nvidia/NVIDIA-Nemotron-Nano-9B-v2): A compact, open-source large language model optimized for reasoning and data analysis tasks.

+Donwload it to your local folder using the llm_down.py script.
+The model will be permanently saved in /home/your_username/.cache/huggingface/hub/models--nvidia--NVIDIA-Nemotron-Nano-9B-v2

 ## Key Features

 - Natural language interface for running data exploration and ML workflows